webrecorder/create-archive-now/README.md

-# ArchiveNow - In Browser Archiving + Replay Demo
+# Create Archive Now - In Browser Archiving + Replay Demo

-This tool provides an in-browser archiving + replay.
+This tool provides an in-browser archiving + replay via a CORS proxy.

 It uses the new ArchiveWeb.page embed <archive-web-page> to provide the archiving, and `<replay-web-page>` to provide the replay.

-It requires the AWP 0.13.0+ version, currently available in `ts` branch of ArchiveWeb.page.
+It requires the ArchiveWeb.page 0.13.0+ and a CORS proxy.

 ## Development